AndrewJBateman/angular-website-example/README.md

 ## :books: General info

 * Includes code from [AdMISTER STUDIOs](https://www.youtube.com/c/AdMISTERSTUDIOs/featured) - see [:clap: Inspiration](#clap-inspiration) below, but with changes to reduce lines of code and use latest Angular version.
-Some of the videos listed below are not applicable as I decided to just reproduce the Namari website and not include a blog, user login/logoff, separate API etc.
+Some of the videos listed below are not applicable as I decided to just reproduce the Namari website and not include a blog, user login/logoff, auth guard, separate API etc.
 * [Angular feature modules](https://angular.io/guide/feature-modules) used for organisational best practise
-* Single ervice used to fetch data for all pages so this data can be accessed from an API.
-This meant I could not use custom interface classes.Each module should have its own service with interface class.
+* Single service used to fetch data for all pages so this data can be accessed from an API.
+This meant I could not use custom interface classes.
+Each module should have its own service with interface class.

 ## :camera: Screenshots